FeanorTheElf/feanor-math/Readme.md

 ### Most important missing features

  - Comprehensive treatment of matrices and linear algebra.
 Currently there is only a very minimalistic abstraction of matrices [`crate::matrix`] and linear algebra, mainly for internal use.
-This is partly implemented, as we at least have [`crate::algorithms::linsolve::LinSolveRing`] for solving linear systems.
+This is currently WIP and partly implemented, as we at least have [`crate::algorithms::linsolve::LinSolveRing`] for solving linear systems and [`crate::matrix::Submatrix`] as abstraction of view on matrices.
  - Careful treatment of polynomials over infinite rings, primarily with specialized implementations that prevent coefficient growth.
 This is currently WIP, as in some places, local computations with polynomials over `Q` already are used.
-For number fields however, this is not the case at all.
  - Implementation of algebraic closures.
  - ~~Lattice reduction and the LLL algorithm.
 This might also be necessary for above point.~~ Implemented now!
  - ~~More carefully designed memory allocation abstractions (preferably we would use a new crate `memory-provider` or similar).~~ Using the Rust `allocator-api` together with [`feanor-mempool`](https://github.com/FeanorTheElf/feanor-mempool) now!